Dollar firm on tax cut progress, outshone by bitcoin

 Asian share markets were not as jubilant, held back by caution over the latest missile test by North Korea and concerns at recent softness in Chinese shares.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up just a fraction, while China's blue chip index .CSI300 eased 0.5 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was up just a fraction, while China’s blue chip index eased 0.5 percent.

-Among the better performers, Japan's Nikkei .N225 added 0.4 percent, while Australia's main index rose 0.7 percent.
+Among the better performers, Japan’s Nikkei added 0.4 percent, while Australia’s main index rose 0.7 percent.

 The prospects for a U.S. tax cut seemed to improve after Senate Republicans rammed forward their bill in a partisan committee vote that set up a full vote by the Senate as soon as Thursday, although details of the measure remained unsettled.